feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> [1] "You might enjoy singing \"Ya Rayah\" by Rachid Taha when running under the rain, and \"Ya Rayah\" metaphorically as a flower when appreciating its beauty."
+#> [1] "You might enjoy singing \"Khalouni Wahdi\" by El Hachemi Guerouabi under the rain and \"Ya Rayah\" by Rachid Taha when thinking of a flower."
 ```

 You can also access the history of the `broadcasting` using the